Al Henry

-Albert J. Henry Jr. (born February 9, 1949), is a retired center who played in the National Basketball Association.
+Albert J. Henry Jr. (born February 9, 1949), is an American retired center who played in the National Basketball Association.
 He was drafted in the first round of the 1970 NBA draft by the Philadelphia 76ers and would play two seasons with the team.

 Henry played in the Eastern Basketball Association (EBA) for the Hamden Bics, Hamilton Pat Pavers, Cherry Hill Pros, Wilkes-Barre Barons, Scranton Apollos and Lancaster Red Roses from 1970 to 1980.
 He won an EBA championship with the Apollos in 1977 and Barons in 1978.
 He was selected to the All-EBA Second Team in 1974.